cis-ds/course-site/content/homework/machine-learning/index.md

 {{% /callout %}}

 1. Split `scorecard` into training and test sets with 75% allocated to training and 25% allocated to testing.
+1. Split the training set into 10 distinct folds for cross-validation.
-1. Estimate a basic linear regression model to predict `debt` as a function of all the other variables in the dataset except for `state`.
+1. Estimate a linear regression model to predict `debt` as a function of all the other variables in the dataset except for `state`, using 10-fold cross-validation.
 Report the RMSE for the model.[^rmse]
-1. Estimate the same linear regression model, but this time implement 10-fold cross-validation.
-Report the RMSE for the model.
 1. Estimate a decision tree model to predict `debt` using 10-fold cross-validation.
 Use the `rpart` engine.
 Report the RMSE for the model.

 ## For those looking to stretch themselves

 Estimate one or more models which utilize some aspect of feature engineering or [model tuning](/notes/tune-models/).
 Discuss the process you used to estimate the model and report on its performance.

-# Part 2: Predicting attitudes towards racist college professors
+# Part 2: Predicting attitudes towards marijuana legalization

-The [General Social Survey](http://gss.norc.org/) is a biannual survey of the American public.[^norc]
+The [General Social Survey](http://gss.norc.org/) is a biannual survey of the American public.

 {{% callout note %}}